 She certainly lives up to her promise.
 Juliette clashes with Michel’s mother (Marie Glory) and wants to spend all of her time parading around town in the fewest amount of clothes possible.
 Michel doesn’t care how she acts because she is more than willing to fulfill all of his sexual desires along the way.
 Things become complicated when the family sells their shipyard to Eric, and Antoine is able to come back and live with his family again.
 Now Michel and Juliette’s marriage is in jeopardy thanks to Antoine’s return, and all the men in her life begin to realize how strong their infatuations for Juliette really have become.

 And God Created Woman is by no means a great movie.
 The plot is thin and mostly uninteresting, and the acting is nothing extraordinary.
-Director Roger Vadim seems far more concerned with showing off his wife, Bridget Bardot’s, body than anything else.
+Director Roger Vadim seems far more concerned with showing off his wife, Brigitte Bardot’s, body than anything else.
 Her sexuality is the true focus of the film, and also the main reason that people remember And God Created Woman at all.

 So why is this movie important?
 Because in 1956, sex was something that wasn’t allowed in American movies.
 Even movies that were beginning to think outside the normal and excepted studio formula showed couples falling in love in a more conservative view, such as Douglas Sirk’s All That Heaven Allows.
 American audiences were ready for a change, and whether or not they knew it, And God Created Woman was going to give it to them.

-After it’s release, And God Created Woman made Bridget Bardot world famous and highly desired.
+After it’s release, And God Created Woman made Brigitte Bardot world famous and highly desired.
 She became a major sex symbol and is often referred to as the “sex kitten”.
 In 1957, she and Roger Vadim divorced, but her popularity only continued to grow.
 She continued to make French films throughout the 1960’s, each one continuing to push the boundaries of sex in the movies.